-These plans provide flexibility in how you can use the funds you’ve accumulated to help handle education costs — but there are restrictions
+These plans provide flexibility in how you can use the funds you’ve accumulated to help handle education costs.

 529 ACCOUNTS HAVE LONG BEEN A POPULAR WAY to set aside funds for education.
-They allow you to stash away money regularly while your son, daughter or other beneficiary is young, and when they’re ready, the assets can be withdrawn tax-free — as long as you use them to pay for “qualified higher education expenses1.”
+They allow you to invest money for a beneficiary, and when the student is ready, the assets can be withdrawn free from federal (and potentially state and local) taxes — as long as you use them to pay for “qualified higher education expenses.”1

-“Tuition and fees are the biggest educational bills you'll probably face, but there are other eligible expenses.”
+“Tuition and fees are the biggest college bills you'll probably face, but there are other eligible expenses.”

 — Richard J. Polimeni, head of Education Savings Programs for Bank of America

-You can also use your 529 assets to help pay tuition at a qualified primary or secondary public, private or religious school.
-You’re limited to a federal tax-free distribution of up to $10,000 total per calendar year per beneficiary for all 529 accounts for that beneficiary.
-(Again, state tax treatment may vary.)
+- K-12 education: Tuition at a qualified primary or secondary public, private or religious school.
+You’re limited to a federal tax-free distribution of $10,000 total per calendar year per beneficiary for all 529 accounts for that beneficiary.

-If there’s something left over in a child’s 529 account, it may be able to stay in the account indefinitely — and, decades later, be used to help pay the cost of a grandchild’s education.
+If there’s still something left over, it can stay in the account indefinitely — and, decades later, you could change the account’s designated beneficiary and the remaining funds can be used to help pay the cost of a grandchild’s education.

-While 529 accounts offer plenty of flexibility in uses, here’s an example of where you might run into problems if you try to test the limits of what “qualified higher education expenses” means.
-“Using 529 account funds in an account with your daughter as the designated beneficiary, you could pay for tuition at an accredited institution for her to get a music degree,” Polimeni says.
-“But if you use those funds to pay for private piano lessons, you’ll have to pay income tax as well as a 10% additional federal tax on the earnings portion of the money you withdraw.”
+While 529 accounts offer plenty of flexibility in paying education expenses, there are costs that cannot be covered with 529 assets.
+“Using 529 account funds, you could pay for tuition at an accredited institution for your daughter to get a music degree,” Polimeni says.
+“But if you use those funds to pay for private piano lessons, you’ll have to pay federal (and possibly state and local) income tax as well as a 10% additional federal tax on the earnings portion of the money you withdraw.”
 You will never pay income tax or the additional federal tax on the principal portion of your withdrawal, regardless of what it is used for.

 Beyond 529s: Another way to save for education

-If that’s a concern, you may decide you’re better off using a typical savings account to earmark money for educational goals that a 529 account doesn’t cover.
-Also, any gifts made to a UGMA/UTMA account or a 529 account could count against your federal gift tax annual exclusion amount, so you should coordinate your gifts appropriately.
+Also, any gifts made to a UGMA/UTMA or a 529 account could count against your federal gift tax annual exclusion amount, so you should coordinate your gifts appropriately.
 Your financial advisor can help you figure out what makes the most sense for your family.